abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/olimex-stm32-p407/index.md

 STATUS: 2018-10-07: Not all keyboards will connect successfully.
-I have not looked into the details but it may be that those keyboards are not compatible with the driver (which only accepts "boot" keyboards).
+I have not looked into the details but it may be that those keyboards are not compatible with the driver (which only accepts \"boot\" keyboards).
 Also, when typing input into the HID keyboard, characters are often missing and sometimes duplicated.
 This is like some issue with the read logic of drivers/usbhost\_hidkbc.c.

 ### kelf